thatcherfreeman/utility-dctls/README.md

 ---
 ### Field Curvature DCTL
 Applies an effect as if the lens has a strong field curvature, so the edges of the frame are out of focus, using a circular blur kernel with the ability to emulate cats eye in on the edges.
 Use this on a linear image.
-We strategically avoid sampling pixels that are not blurred, so the less blurry the image is, the faster this DCTL will run.
+We strategically avoid sampling pixels that are not blurred, so the less blurry the image is, the faster this DCTL will run. **This DCTL requires Resolve 19.1 or later as of the 2025-01-15 update.**

 #### DCTL Parameters
 **Protected Radius X/Y**: Choose what portion of the center of the frame is not blurred at all.